-Inclusion Champions is a network of Disabled people’s organisations (DPOs) who work together for the right of disabled children and young people to be fully included in mainstream education.
-We follow the principles of inclusive education, the social model of disability, independent living and equality legislation including the UN Convention on the Rights of Persons with Disabilities.
+Our work around Capacity building DPOs is designed to strengthen our movement, to better support the rights of Disabled children and young people to be fully included in mainstream education and their communities.
+We follow the principles of inclusive education the social model of disability, independent living and equality legislation including the UN Convention on the Rights of Persons with Disabilities, Article 24 (on education).

 Become an Inclusion Champion

 If your Disabled People’s Organisation (DPO) would benefit from this service please contact our Inclusion Champions Development worker – your organisation must be Disabled person led, or working toward becoming a DPO.

 - Disabled Young People’s resources: ‘Knowledge is Power’ toolkit and ‘Making Things Happen’ (summer programme) both focus on strengthening the voices of Disabled Young People, covering topics such as; the Social Model of Disability, Disability Identity, Barriers, Rights and Speaking up.
 “100% of Disabled Young people who attended the ‘Making Things Happen’ training said they felt more confident when speaking up about decisions that affect them and their lives at a decision maker level”.

 - Parent resources: Parents as Allies Toolkit, developing the voice of parents and creating stronger allies for disabled children and young people to have a voice

 - Our Inclusion Champions FAQ also has more information about inclusive education and its relevance to what DPOs do on a daily basis.